 To help you understand how to write a great demand letter in a California injury case, our California personal injury lawyers discuss, below:

-- 3. What information should a demand letter contain?
+- 3. What information should the letter contain?

-- 4. Should a demand letter ask for a specific dollar amount?
+- 4. Should a specific dollar amount be requested?

 An insurance company demand letter is similar to an opening argument in a court case.
 It explains to the insurance adjuster: